mar10/yabs/docs/sphinx/ug_tutorial.md

 ## Overview

-*yabs* is a tool, that runs a sequence of tasks in order to test, build, and deliver a Python software project.
+*yabs* is a commandline tool, that runs a sequence of tasks in order to test, build, and deliver a Python software project.

 The workflow is defined in a configuration file, using a simple YAML format and can be executed like

 ```bash
 $ yabs run --inc minor
 ```

 The example above assumes that the config file is found at the default location `./yabs.yaml`.
 The workflow refers to the `--inc` argument for the 'bump' task (in this case a [minor version increment](https://semver.org/)).

 A typical release workflow may look like this:

 1. Check preconditions: *Is the workspace clean, anything to commit?*, *Is GitHub reachable?*, *Are we on the correct branch?*, ...
-2. Make sure static code linters and unit tests pass.
+2. Make sure that static code linters and unit tests pass, run [tox](https://tox.readthedocs.io/).
 3. Bump the project's version number (major, minor, or patch, according to [Semantic Versioning](https://semver.org)). <br>
    Then patch the version string into the respective Python module or text file.